-To be an informed investor, you have to have a working knowledge of ROI, or Return on Investment.
-Just as you would calculate a mortgage and the other costs associated with it before purchasing a property, you should also calculate ROI.
+To be an informed investor, you have to have a working knowledge of Return on Investment or ROI.
+Just as you would calculate a mortgage and other costs associated with purchasing a property, you should also calculate income property ROI.

 ROI Definition